Frequently Asked Questions

 How much does this project cost and who are the funders?

-Our Project has a budget of $2.4m.
-Half of the budget, $1.2m is from The Nature Conservancy, The Thomas Foundation and Australian Marine Conservation Society.
-The other $1.2m is generously provided by Noosa’s visionary ratepayers through the Noosa Shire Council’s environment budget.
+Our Project has a budget of $3.6m.
+The Nature Conservancy, The Thomas Foundation and Australian Marine Conservation Society donated $1.2m.
+Another, $1.2m was generously provided by Noosa’s visionary ratepayers through the Noosa Shire Council’s environment budget.
+An extra $1.2m was recently announced, funded from the $20 million Australian Government Reef Builder Project.

 Where are the restoration sites?